-A hundred meters from the beach of Ézaro, where the Galician coast at its best, there is an ominous sign with a red warning triangle: thirty percent (30%) warns the board, then you directly ride against uphill over a huge rock.
-This is Mirador de Ézaro, the steepest climb in the bicycle racing history.
+A hundred meters from the beach of Ézaro, where the Galician coast at its best, there is an ominous sign with the red warning triangle: thirty percent (30%) warns the board, then you directly ride against uphill over a huge rock.

-At the start line of the stage, the eyes of the riders focused very different than usual.
-The gear choices are the chatter of the day: which cassette is good for the 1.9 km long and up to 28% (according to exact measurements) steep Mirador de Ézaro, a climb that never included in the Vuelta before.
-Even the terrible Alto de l’Angliru (23.6%) cannot match with it.
-Some of the other monstrous and most feared climbs of Europe too: Keutenberg (22%), Mur de Huy (inner curve 25%), Kronplatz (24%), Monte Zoncolan (22%), Wall of Montelupone (21%).
-Only the Scanuppia climb of Italy is steeper, with a gradient of 45% at one point, but it was never included in any cycling race, naturally.
+At the start, the eye of the riders this time very different focus than usual.
+The gears are the talk of the day.
+Which cassette is good for the 1.9 km long and up to 29% (according to exact measurements) steep Mirador de Ézaro, a climb that never before in the Vuelta, and even the terrible Angliru d’Alto (23.6%) cannot match with it.
+Some of the other monstrous amd most feared climbs of Europe: Keutenberg (22%), Mur de Huy (inner curve 25%), Kronplatz (24%), Monte Zoncolan (22%), Wall of Montelupone (21%).
+Only Wall Scanuppia is steeper, a perpendicular path of 45%, which hitherto never included in a cycling race.

-Robert Gesink agreed: “In fact, I have had more trouble with a cobblestone sectors such as the Arenberg Forest, since the luck factor plays a much bigger role.
-If you look at the differences, that climb reflects the relationships we have in the preceding days in this Vuelta.”
+Gesink agrees: “I have more trouble with a cobblestone strip such as the Arenberg Forest, since the factor luck plays a much bigger role.
+If you look at the differences, then climb it reflects the relationships we have in the preceding days in this Vuelta saw.”